{{ result.summary.heading }}

 FAQ:

-Does a low score approve the change?
+Does a Low risk result approve the change?

 Are the change details sent to a risk service?